MahamudM90/E-SCHOOL/README.md

 ## BOI-GHAR 📚

-This is a Book Shop & fully functional-Ecommerce Site.
+This is the Ui Design of E-School Learning Platform

 ##### Home Page